vyshnavigopireddy/big-data-taxi-analysis/PredictiveAnalysis_Task2/README.md

 ## 📁 Dataset

-- Dataset used:
+- Dataset used: processed_nyc_taxi_data.parquet(which is come from task1 implementation)
 - Format: `.csv`
-- Size: 1 Crore records (filtered and cleaned)
+- Size: 1 Crore records

 ---